Onna no Sono no Hoshi

 Onna no Sono no Hoshi (女の園の星) is a Japanese manga series written and illustrated by Yama Wayama.
-It has been serialized in Shodensha's josei manga magazine Feel Young since January 2020, with its chapters collected into four tankōbon volumes as of October 2024.
+It has been serialized in Shodensha's josei manga magazine Feel Young since January 2020, with its chapters collected into five tankōbon volumes as of September 2026.
 The story follows Hoshi-sensei, a teacher at an all-girls school, navigates a whirlwind of quirky student antics and playful colleague interactions, leading to a series of offbeat comedic moments.

 An original video animation adaptation produced by Lapin Track was released in December 2022.
 By September 2024, the manga had over 2.45 million copies in circulation.

 Synopsis

 The series follows the everyday life of Hoshi, a male Japanese language teacher at an all-girls school.
 His various exploits are examined in a slice of life format, such as looking after the class pet dog, giving advice to students, and drinking with his co-workers.